damncabbage/hisaishi/HOWTO.md

 We recommend that you use RVM and a Ruby version of at least 1.9.2.
 Check out [rvm.io](https://rvm.io/) for info on how to install it.

+## Setting up Apache to serve files

+Run setup-files.sh
+Enter root password when prompted
+That is all

 ## Setting up the player to run at startup (Mac OS X)

 **NOTE:** this requires a little technical know-how and the administrator password.